Hairy black holes in AdS with Robin boundary conditions: Introduction

-In this paper, we study hairy black holes that branch at the onset of instability of the charged scalar field with the Robin boundary conditions on the four-dimensional RNAdS, and obtain results that support the conjecture of \cite{Katagiri:2020mvm} explained above.
+In this paper, we study hairy black holes that branch at the onset of instability of the charged scalar field with the Robin boundary conditions on the four-dimensional RNAdS, and obtain results that agree with the expectation of \cite{Katagiri:2020mvm} explained above.
 Following~\cite{Hartnoll:2008vx,Hartnoll:2008kx}, hairy black holes have been widely studied in Einstein-Maxwell-complex scalar theory in asymptotically AdS spacetime, in both Poincar\'{e} and global AdS spacetimes and in various dimensions.
 In studies of this sort, the Dirichlet (and Neumann) boundary conditions are often considered.
-For example, the phase diagram in asymptotically global AdS$_4$ in the grand canonical ensemble was explored in \cite{Basu:2016mol}.\footnote{Hairy black holes have been also considered in global AdS$_5$ \cite{Maeda:2010hf,Basu:2010uz,Bhattacharyya:2010yg,Dias:2011tj}.} In this paper, we conduct a comprehensive study on the phase structures realized under the Robin boundary conditions in the grand canonical ensemble.
-Within the global AdS spacetime, charged scalar solitons (boson stars) and hairy black holes in settings similar to ours have been considered \cite{Gentle:2011kv}.\footnote{See also a recent study of boson stars of mixed boundary conditions deformation~\cite{Liu:2020uaz,Guo:2020bqz} motivated by the analysis on the large charge limit in CFT~\cite{Hellerman:2015nra}.} Our work may be viewed as a generalization of this work, clarifying the full phase structure of such solutions under the Robin boundary conditions.
+For example, the phase diagram in asymptotically global AdS$_4$ in the grand canonical ensemble was explored in \cite{Basu:2016mol}.\footnote{Hairy black holes have been also considered in global AdS$_5$ \cite{Maeda:2010hf,Basu:2010uz,Bhattacharyya:2010yg,Dias:2011tj}.
+See also \cite{Mahapatra:2020wym,Priyadarshinee:2021rch}.} In this paper, we conduct a comprehensive study on the phase structures realized under the Robin boundary conditions in the grand canonical ensemble.
+Within the four dimensional global AdS spacetime, charged scalar solitons (boson stars) and hairy black holes in setups including the same model as ours have been considered in \cite{Gentle:2011kv}.\footnote{See also prior works in three dimensions \cite{Henneaux:2002wm,Correa:2010hf}.
+See also a recent study of boson stars of mixed boundary conditions deformation~\cite{Liu:2020uaz,Guo:2020bqz} motivated by the analysis on the large charge limit in CFT~\cite{Hellerman:2015nra}.} Our work may be viewed as a generalization of this work, clarifying the full phase structure of such solutions under the Robin boundary conditions.

 This paper is organized as follows.
 In section~\ref{sec:setup}, we prepare the setup for constructing boson stars and hairy black holes with the Robin boundary conditions.
 In particular, we study the onset of instability of the four dimensional RNAdS spacetime with respect to the charged scalar field perturbations with the Robin boundary conditions.
 In section~\ref{sec:results}, we show results of the phase diagram for our setup under the Robin boundary conditions.
 Section~\ref{sec:conclusion} concludes the paper.
 In appendix~\ref{sec:holoreno}, we summarize holographic renormalization for the Robin boundary conditions.
 In appendix~\ref{sec:1st}, we discuss the first law of thermodynamics.
 In appendix~\ref{sec:micro}, we comment on entropies in microcanonical ensemble.